 Labour Day was originally celebrated in the spring but it was moved to the fall after 1894.
 A similar holiday, Labor Day is held on the same day in the United States of America.
 Canadian trade unions are proud that this holiday was inspired by their efforts to improve workers’ rights.
 Many countries have a holiday to celebrate workers’ rights on or around May 1.

-For this morning’s message, I would like to talk about a different type of labour among the faithful, just prior to when Jesus gave the world his gift of salvation by way of his sacrifice for our sins on the cross.
-Before Calvary, sinners sought to be cleansed of their sins by sacrificial offerings at the temple and immersion in water, in an effort to be cleansed of their sins, as we read in following history from bible.ca:
+For this morning’s lesson, I would like to talk about a different type of labour among the faithful, just prior to when Jesus gave the world his gift of salvation by way of his sacrifice for our sins on the cross.
+Before Calvary, sinners sought to be cleansed of their sins by sacrificial offerings at the temple and immersion in water, in an effort to be cleansed of their sins, as we read in the following history from bible.ca:

 When John the Baptist came to the deserts of Judea “preaching a baptism of repentance for the forgiveness of sins” he was met with great success.
 Matthew 3:5 says, “People went out to him from Jerusalem and all Judea and the whole region of the Jordan.
 Confessing their sins, they were baptized by him in the Jordan River.”
 Luke adds that crowds were coming out to be baptized by him.
 And, “When all the people were being baptized, Jesus was baptized too.”
 (Luke 3:7, 21).